almost/string-replace-stream/README.md

   .pipe(process.stdout);
 ```

+Buffers are converted to strings before search and replace is performed.
+You can
-Specify an encoding (defaults to utf8):
+specify an encoding (it defaults to utf8):

 ```javascript